dddicillo/3901-tutorial/README.md

 An example of the page structure should look as follows:

-(Assuming the document type declaration is already inserted)
+	//Assuming the document type declaration is already inserted)

 	<html>
 		<body>